 Marketing is actually a strategy spelled out in a written plan – a plan that you are committed to consistently investing in for at least one year.
 You need to look at your program as an investment that pays off over time.
 After a year you will start to see a positive correlation between your commitment and your investment.
 You must remember “the rule of seven” when developing a marketing strategy.
-This rule says that it takes seven consistent impressions over 12 months for consumers to recognize your message.
+This rule says that it takes seven consistent impressions over 12 months for consumers to recognize order medication online your message.
 Frequency over time is the equation that multiplies marketing results.
 Commitment to investing in both is what separates the winners from the losers.

 Once committed to creating a year-long marketing plan, make sure you cover the following key points: